TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

   <br></br>

-6. Configure the remaining properties according to the incremental refresh policy you need.
+5. __Configure Refresh Policy:__ Configure the remaining properties according to the incremental refresh policy you need.
 Remember to specify an M expression for the `SourceExpression` property (this is the expression that will be added to partititions created by the incremental refresh policy, which should use the `RangeStart` and `RangeEnd` parameters to filter the data in the source).
 The = operator should only be applied to either RangeStart or RangeEnd, but not both, as data may be duplicated.

     - __Source Expression:__ The M Expression that be added to partitions created by the Refresh Policy.
     - __IncrementalWindowGranularity:__ The granularity of the incremental (refresh) window.
     - __IncrementalWindowPeriods:__ # periods (of granularity specified above) wherein data should be refreshed.
     - __IncrementalWindowPeriodsOffset:__ Set to `-1` to set _'Only Refresh Complete Periods'_
     - __RollingWindowGranularity:__ The granularity of the rolling (archive) window.
     - __RollingWindowPeriods:__ # periods (of granularity specified above) wherein data should be archived.
     - __Mode:__ Whether it is standard `Import` Refresh Policy or `Hybrid`, where the last partition is DirectQuery.
     - __PollingExpression:__ A valid M Expression configured to detect data changes.
 For more information about _Polling Expression_ or other Refresh Policy properties, see [here](xref:incremental-refresh-about#overview-of-all-properties).

   <br></br>